 Ready to Learn

-My first formal education in blogging was through a seminar offered by AWAI.
-The Money-Making Websites class included about six weeks of course material and a class assignment to build a website.
+My first formal education in blogging was through a six week course and a class assignment to build a website.
 This “Crochet Getaway” website launched in April 2015 as my class project.

 Anyone who keeps learning stays young ~ Henry Ford